Wildhoney/EmberDroplet/README.md

  * `clearAllFiles` &ndash; Clears all files, including uploaded files;
  * `uploadAllFiles` &ndash; Uploads all valid files &ndash; returns a <a href="http://api.jquery.com/deferred.promise/" target="_blank">jQuery promise</a>;

-In addition to the methods, `EmberDropletController` also has the following computed properties for convenience:
+In addition to the methods, `DropletController` also has the following computed properties for convenience:

  * `validFiles` &ndash; Provides a list of valid files;
  * `invalidFiles` &ndash; Provides a list of invalid files;